 This water will bring new life by improving the condition of vegetation communities and providing habitat for native species like fish, birds, frogs and turtles.
 It will help the floodplains to survive and cope with climate change, future dry conditions and drought, so they can continue to be enjoyed by future generations.
 Figure 3 shows the difference this water can make.

-Figure 3: Photo point monitoring shows river red gum tree conditions before environmental watering (above left, 2005) and after environmental watering (above right, 2007) at Hattah Lakes North (Source: Parks Victoria)
+Figure 3: Photo point monitoring shows river red gum tree conditions before and after environmental watering at Lindsay Island (Source: Parks Victoria, 2018)